-- 35 Proton-transfer-reaction mass spectrometry (PTR-MS) is widely used in atmospheric sciences for measuring volatile organic compounds (Hansel et al., 1995; de Gouw and Warneke, 2007; Yuan et al., 2017).
-In PTR-MS, air is directly introduced into an ion-molecule reactor wherein organic molecules ionize in collisions with hydronium (H_3O^+) ions.
-An electric field is applied across the ion-molecule-reactor, which is thus commonly referred to as the drift tube.
-Reagent and analyte ions are extracted from the drift tube and analyzed in a mass spectrometer. - 40 One of the main advantages of PTR-MS is its rapidness.
-The drift tube has a volumetric exchange time of ~0.1 s enabling PTR-MS analyzers to measure at a frequency of 10 Hz (Müller et al., 2010).
+One of the main advantages of PTR-MS is its rapidness.
+The drift tube has a volumetric exchange time of $\sim 0.1 \, \text{s}$, enabling PTR-MS analyzers to measure at a frequency of 10 Hz (Müller et al., 2010).
 The time response does, however, deteriorate if low-volatility analytes interact with surfaces in the inlet or in the instrument.
-PTR-MS users have mitigated this problem by i) operating the drift tube at elevated temperature (Mikoviny et al., 2010), ii) increasing the flow through the drift tube (Breitenlechner et al., 2017; Krechmer et al., 2018) and iii) minimizing the wall collisions of analyte molecules (Breitenlechner - 45 et al., 2017).
-The problem of analyte adsorption becomes even more pronounced when particles are analyzed with the Chemical Analysis of Aerosols Online (CHARON) inlet (Eichler et al., 2015; Müller et al., 2017).
-After particle vaporization, lowvolatility gases adsorb onto surfaces in the vaporizer, in the transfer line from the vaporizer to the drift tube and in the drift tube itself.
+PTR-MS instrument users have mitigated this problem by (i) operating the drift tube at elevated temperatures (Mikoviny et al., 2010), (ii) increasing the flow through the drift tube (Breitenlechner et al., 2017; Krechmer et al., 2018) and (iii) minimizing the wall collisions of analyte molecules (Breitenlechner et al., 2017).
+The problem of analyte adsorption becomes even more pronounced when particles are analyzed with the chemical analysis of aerosols online (CHARON) inlet (Eichler et al., 2015; Müller et al., 2017).
+After particle vaporization, low-volatility gases adsorb onto surfaces in the vaporizer, in the transfer line from the vaporizer to the drift tube and in the drift tube itself.
 This slows down the instrumental response significantly (Piel et al., 2019).

-A second major advantage of PTR-MS is that H_3O^+ ion chemistry detects a wide spectrum of organic analytes, from non-

-50 oxidized to highly oxidized species.
-It must, however, be ensured that the analyte molecules reach the ionization region and are not lost in the inlet line (e.g. Pagonis et al., 2017; Deming et al., 2019) or onto the drift tube walls.
+A second major advantage of PTR-MS is that $\rm H_3O^+$ ion chemistry detects a wide spectrum of organic analytes, from non-oxidized to highly oxidized species.
+It must, however, be ensured that the analyte molecules reach the ionization region and are not lost in the inlet line (e.g., Pagonis et al., 2017; Deming et al., 2019) or onto the drift tube walls.

-Herein we will demonstrate how the use of heated inlet capillaries made of passivated stainless steel (SS) and of a heated drift tube with passivated metal surfaces significantly improves the time response performance of PTR-MS analyzers.
-We will show that the heated and passivated instrument responds fast to low-volatility analytes, both for gas-phase and particle-phase

-55 measurements.
-The instrument set-up described herein has thus been named "Extended Volatility Range" (EVR) configuration.
+Herein we will demonstrate how the use of heated inlet capillaries made of passivated stainless steel (SS) and of a heated drift tube with passivated metal surfaces significantly improves the time-response performance of PTR-MS analyzers.
+We will show that the heated and passivated instrument responds fast to low-volatility analytes, both for gas-phase and particle-phase measurements.
+The instrument setup described herein has thus been named the extended volatility range (EVR) configuration.